Extension Educator, Community Health

 2205 Enterprise Drive, Suite 501

 Dr. Durriyyah Kemp provides leadership in social and emotional learning in Cook County; investing in school staff, parents, students, community leaders and organizations.

-Kemp joined the University of Illinois staff in 2006 as a youth development educator providing educational programs throughout the northeast region of Illinois.
+Kemp joined the University of Illinois staff in 2006 as a Youth Development Educator providing educational programs throughout the northeast region of Illinois.
 She served as Chairperson of the statewide Social and Emotional Learning and Healthy Relationships committees.
-She is presently a member of the Community Health Team focusing on social and emotional learning and its foundation to students' mental health and lifelong success.
+She is presently a member of the STEM Team focusing on the integration of social and emotional learning and overall academic success.